Giuseppe Conte approved for Italian prime minister

 Duquesne University told AFP he attended as part of an affiliation with Villa Nazareth, an exchange programme, and did legal research but "was not enrolled as a student".

-Conte has yet to speak out publicly about the affair, but has been staunchly defended by both Di Maio and Salvini.
+Conte has not spoken publicly about the affair, but was staunchly defended by Salvini and in particular Di Maio.

-Salvini said Italy should "go back to the polls" if their proposed government did not get the go-ahead.
+He said: "Good luck to Giuseppe Conte, the lawyer-defender of the Italian people.
+Change has never been so close!"